 Fox kits are born in the spring, usually in March or April, and you’ll see them emerge from the den four or five weeks after birth.
 At nine weeks, they will begin to hunt with their parent; at this time, it’s safe to encourage them to leave.

-If you need a fox family to move on sooner rather than later, harassment may encourage an earlier move.
+If you need a fox family to move on sooner rather than later, mild harassment (scaring them away) may encourage an earlier move.
 Here are a few humane harassment options once the kits have emerged:

 - Loosely pack leaves, soil or mulch in the den openings to disturb the residents.